 South Carolina allows cottage food operators to sell any nonperishable foods.

 Labels must include allergens, business address, business name, ingredients, net amount, product name, and a note that your product was made in an uninspected kitchen.

 There is no limit to how much a home-based vendor can sell in South Carolina.
 You must file taxes each month, even without any sales.

 The use of a commercial kitchen is prohibited and pets must not be present while making your product.
-All sales must be direct to your customers and made within the state of South Carolina.
 You must obtain a state business license.

 Contact the South Carolina Department of Health and Environmental Control at 803-896-0640.
 Learn more about South Carolina's cottage food laws here.